On Bloch's map for torsion cycles over non-closed fields: Schoen's argument over non-closed fields

 \section{Schoen's argument over non-closed fields}

-The following theorem extends (some version of) the main result from \cite{schoen-product} to non-closed fields.
+The following proposition extends (some version of) the main result from \cite{schoen-product} to non-closed fields.

 \begin{proposition} Let $k$ be an algebraically closed field and let $C$ be a smooth irreducible curve over $k$.
 Let $\ell$ be a prime and let $r$ be a positive integer.
 Let $E$ be an elliptic curve over $k(C)$ whose $j$-invariant is transcendental over $k$.
-Up to replacing $C$ by a finite cover, the following holds for any $k$-variety $B$, where we denote by $K=k(B\times C)$ the function field of $B\times C$: \begin{itemize} \item there is a class $\tau \in \CH_0(E_K)$ of order $\ell^r$; \item for any smooth projective variety $Y$ over $k(B)$, the kernel of the exterior product map
+Up to replacing $C$ by a (possibly ramified) finite cover, the following holds for any $k$-variety $B$, where we denote by $K=k(B\times C)$ the function field of $B\times C$: There is a class $\tau \in \CH_0(E_K)$ of order $\ell^r$ such that for any smooth projective variety $Y$ over $k(B)$, the kernel of the exterior product map